core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

   2. Move to the **Pre-IDLE** stage.

-* Upon needing to send a message (e.g., the application wants to send a request):
+* Upon receiving a convergent message:

-  1. Send the message as a convergent message.
+  1. Achieve key confirmation.

-  2. Stay in **PENDING**.
+  2. Move to the **Pre-IDLE** stage.

 * Upon receiving a divergent message: